Toggle Menu

 • SSRIs and SNRIs (medications that increase serotonin availability which helps depression and anxiety symptoms)

-• Medications that can calm the nervous system and fight or flight response by other means
+• Medications that can calm the nervous system and fight or flight response, such as Beta Blockers (propranolol) or short-term use benzodiazepines

 • Medications that can help with sleep